nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-02-green-to-orangejoining-the-vsip-team-as-a-technical-product-manager/index.md

 ---
 title: Green to Orange–Joining the VSIP team as a Technical Product Manager
+description: "Join Martin Hinshelwood as he embarks on a new journey as a Technical Product Manager with the VSIP team, enhancing Visual Studio's partner ecosystem."
 date: 2012-08-02
 creator: Martin Hinshelwood
 id: "6914"